 When I prepped the butternut squash, I reserved the seeds.
 To roast them, just toss with a little olive oil, salt, and pepper, and spread evenly on a parchment covered baking sheet.
 Bake at 350 for about 20 minutes and you’ll have a super crunchy, delicious snack and soup garnish!

 If you like this slow cooker butternut squash soup with curry and ginger, you’ll love this Butternut Squash and Red Lentil Soup, this Moroccan Butternut Squash, Chickpea, and Spinach Stew, and this Butternut Squash, Browned Butter, and Rosemary Fettuccini Alfredo.

 Here’s the printable recipe!

 Slow Cooker Butternut Squash Soup (with curry and ginger)

-- 1 medium-large butternut squash; peeled seeded, and chopped into 1-inch pieces
+- 1 medium butternut squash seeded, and chopped into 1-inch pieces

-- 2- inch piece fresh ginger roughly chopped
+- 2 tablespoons fresh ginger roughly chopped (about a 2" piece)

 - 3 cloves garlic minced

 - 1 teaspoon cumin

 - 15 oz. canned coconut milk unsweetened, full-fat